relevance/labrepl/README.markdown

 See the Wiki for getting started with NetBeans/Enclojure, Eclipse/Counterclockwise, Maven, Mac/Linux command line, Windows command line, IDEA/La Clojure, and Emacs.

+## Getting Started

+Setup instructions for most popular editors/IDEs can be found [on the wiki](https://github.com/relevance/labrepl/wiki)

 ## Running the Tests

 * Leiningen: `lein test`